 Do you offer training specifically for home child-care providers?

-Most of our courses benefit both home child-care providers and center-based educators, but we do have several programs tailored specifically for the home provider.
+Most of our courses benefit both home child-care providers and center-based educators, but we do have many programs tailored specifically for the home provider.
 Most of our courses are offered in both English and Spanish.
-First Steps is a course offered to prospective home child-care providers through the Center for Early Learning Professionals.

 Does Ready to Learn work directly with young children?

-We have direct contact with children in our Pre-kindergarten Classrooms, and many of our AmeriCorps members work directly with children at early-childhood centers.
+We have direct contact with children in our Pre-kindergarten Classrooms, located on the Providence campus of CCRI and at the Heritage Park YMCA.
 The lion’s share of our work, however, focuses on the professional development and training of early childhood educators and the parents of young children.

 How can I get my child into your Pre-kindergarten Classrooms?